Armed with subpoenas, House Democrats want answers on Trump and Russia

 Among the steps he said Democrats were blocked from taking:

-- Compelling testimony from Sessions, Donald Trump Jr., Trump son-in-law, Jared Kushner, former communications director Hope Hicks and former bodyguard Keith Schiller
+- Compelling testimony from Sessions; Donald Trump Jr.; Trump's son-in-law, Jared Kushner; former communications director Hope Hicks and former bodyguard Keith Schiller.

-- Subpoenaing documents from the Trump campaign and transition and from George Papadopoulos, Carter Page, and other key persons of interest
+- Issuing subpoenas for documents from the Trump campaign and transition and from George Papadopoulos, Carter Page, and other key persons of interest.

 - Referring to the House a contempt citation for Steve Bannon, to challenge the White House's order to him not to testify about the presidential transition, his tenure at the White House, and his communications with the president since leaving the administration.